 You can't run unsigned code, unless you run it through the debugger, in which case you can.

 The security mechanism preventing unauthorised software running on ARM-powered Windows RT tablets - such as Microsoft's Surface slabtops - can be easily defeated.
 The Redmond giant wanted only cryptographically signed executables, ideally those obtained from the official Windows application store, to run on its hardware.
-But, we …
+But, …

 You can't run unsigned code, unless you run it through the debugger, in which case you can.